International Women's Day

 Explore our celebrations

-A distinguished panel of top figures in the arts world explore what impact women have on the arts today, what needs to change and what active steps we can take to improve gender equality in the creative industry and society at large.
-Broadcast via YouTube at 7pm on Monday 8 March.
+A distinguished panel of top figures in the arts world came together to explore what impact women have on the arts today, what needs to change and what active steps we can take to improve gender equality in the creative industry and society at large.

-Royal Opera House Deputy Director of Technical and Production, Emma Wilson, goes behind the scenes of the industry’s technical workforce, highlighting areas of positive change in attitudes and approach, while signalling how much more there is to do.
-Read the article from 9 March 2021.
+Royal Opera House Deputy Director of Technical and Production, Emma Wilson spoke to some of the industry’s technical workforce, highlighting areas of positive change in attitudes and approach, while signalling how much more there is to do.
+Read the article here.

-Watch a unique conversation between American choreographer Pam Tanowitz with Royal Ballet First Soloist Beatriz Stix-Brunell exploring the process of creating Tanowitz’s critically acclaimed 2019 work Everyone Keeps Me, her first work for The Royal Ballet.
-Available to watch via Instagram at 6pm on 8 March 2021.
+Watch a unique conversation between American choreographer Pam Tanowitz and former Royal Ballet First Soloist Beatriz Stix-Brunell exploring the process of creating Tanowitz’s critically acclaimed 2019 work Everyone Keeps Me, her first work for The Royal Ballet.
+Available to watch via Instagram.

-Use the hashtags #ChooseToChallenge and #IWD2021 to get involved with International Women's Day 2021 on social media.
+Use the hashtags #BreakTheBias and #IWD2022 to get involved with International Women's Day 2022 on social media.